cirruslabs/cirrus-ci-docs/docs/guide/linux.md

 ??? info "Privileged Access"
     If you need to run privileged docker containers, take a look at the [docker builder](docker-builder-vm.md).

+??? info "Greedy instances"
+    Greedy instances can potentially use more CPU resources if available.
+Please check [this blog post](https://medium.com/cirruslabs/introducing-greedy-container-instances-29aad06dc2b4) for more details.

 ### KVM-enabled Privileged Containers